Zinfandel: United States east coast (1829–1850)

-The arrival of Zinfandel in the United States may have been via the Imperial Nursery in Vienna, Austria, which probably obtained the vines during the Habsburg monarchy's control over the Dalmatian territories of the former Republic of Venice.
+The introduction of Zinfandel to the United States may have occurred through plant material from the Imperial Nursery in Vienna (Austria), which, according to one hypothesis, probably obtained the vines during the rule of the Habsburg monarchy over Dalmatia, after the acquisition of the region from the former Republic of Venice in 1797.
+However, it is much more likely that the grapevine originated from the Montenegrin coast.
+The evidence indicates that Crljenak Kaštelanski was not a widely cultivated variety in Dalmatia in either the 19th or the 20th century, making it unlikely that a cutting could have been taken from such a small population and transported to Austrian nurseries.

 George Gibbs, a horticulturist on Long Island, received shipments of grapes from Schönbrunn and elsewhere in Europe between 1820 and 1829.
 Sullivan suggests that the "Black Zinfardel of Hungary" mentioned by William Robert Prince in A Treatise on the Vine (1830) may have referred to one of Gibbs's 1829 acquisitions.
 Webster suggests that the name is a modification of the Hungarian tzinifándli (czirifandli), which derives from the German Zierfandler, a white grape (Grüner Sylvaner) from Austria's Thermenregion.

 Gibbs visited Boston in 1830, and Samuel Perkins of that city began selling "Zenfendal" soon afterward.
-In 1830, Gibbs also supplied Prince with "Black St. Peters," a similar variety that may have come from England, where many vines have "St. Peters" in their names.
+In 1830, Gibbs also supplied Prince with "Black St. Peters," variety.
 Little is known about this vine, except that the Black St. Peters that arrived in California in the 1850s was the same as what became known as Zinfandel by the 1870s.

 By 1835 Charles M. Hovey, Boston's leading nurseryman, was recommending "Zinfindal" as a table grape.
 It was soon widely grown in heated greenhouses to produce table grapes as early as June.
 The first reference to making wine from "Zinfindal" appears in John Fisk Allen's Practical Treatise in the Culture and Treatment of the Grape Vine (1847).
-Meanwhile, the fad of hothouse cultivation faded in the 1850s as attention turned to the Concord and other grape varieties that could be grown outdoors in Boston.
+Meanwhile, the fad for hothouse cultivation faded in the 1850s as attention turned to the Concord and other grape varieties that could be grown outdoors in Boston.